mdevils/html-entities/README.md

 * encode — encodes, replacing characters to its entity representations.
 Ignores UTF characters with no entity representation.
 * encodeNonUTF — encodes, replacing characters to its entity representations.
 Inserts numeric entities for UTF characters.
 * decode — decodes, replacing entities to characters.
-Unknown entities are removed.
+Unknown entities are left as is.